-Sports Leader training £150
+Sports Leader training £600

 - Sports leaders are confident and involved in leading activities at lunchtimes; these leaders have all gained their Playmakers Leadership Award and will begin to run a programme of popular intra-school competitions, particularly focusing on the lessactive children.
-This will increase activity levels during playtimes and lunchtimes. - Sports Leaders have contributed to, and led aspects of, sports days for all three key stages. - PE and Sport are high profile with successes celebrated in a range of ways. - Pupils are involved with the development of sport and opportunities for physical exercise at a leadership level, providing valuable input from a pupil perspective as well as enhancing their own leadership skills.
+This will increase activity levels during playtimes and lunchtimes. - Sports Leaders have contributed to, and led aspects of, sports days for all three key stages.
+Includes in house competitions, sports days.
+They worked within bubbles due to COVID but were still given those opportunities to lead. - PE and Sport remained high profile with successes celebrated in a range of ways. - Pupils are involved with the development of sport and opportunities for physical exercise at a leadership level, providing valuable input from a pupil perspective as well as enhancing their own leadership skills.